 Note: Public school districts and County Offices of Education that propose to develop partnerships with law enforcement agencies or hire full time law enforcement personnel must include a letter of intent from the partnering law enforcement agency as part of the grant application.
 These applications must also explain how the proposed partnerships will focus on tobacco-related restorative or supportive practices rather than punitive consequences for tobacco violations.
 Funding for on-campus law enforcement personnel, including school resource officers, will not be considered in the 22-23 funding cycle.

-For Fiscal Year 2021-2022 a total of $26.8 million in grant funding is available statewide to support local enforcement efforts to reduce the illegal sale of tobacco products to minors (Please note: The funding amount is subject to change pending final approval of the State’s FY 2021-22 budget).
+For Fiscal Year 2022-2023 a total of $22 million in grant funding is available statewide to support local enforcement efforts to reduce the illegal sale of tobacco products to minors.